Home > Modern Slavery Statement 2025

 Action Taken in the Past Year

-Thatchers Cider have continued their partnership throughout 2024 with the charity “Unseen” (registered charity number 1127620), who provide guidance on tackling modern slavery in supply chains and monitoring for potential issues.
+Thatchers Cider have continued their partnership throughout 2024 and 2025 with the charity “Unseen” (registered charity number 1127620), who provide guidance on tackling modern slavery in supply chains and monitoring for potential issues.

-- 30 employees across Customer Service, Supply Chain, Marketing, Quality and Finance that may encounter modern slavery, are up to date with their mandatory online modern slavery training using the IHASCO platform.
+• 31 employees across Customer Service, Supply Chain, Marketing, Quality, Production, Engineering, Quality Dispense and Finance that may encounter with modern slavery are up to date with their mandatory online modern slavery training using the IHASCO platform.

-- The IHASCO external company monitors and updates the information on training modules accordingly.
-The current 30-minute module shares examples of Modern Slavery, finishing with a test.
+• The IHASCO external company monitors and updates the information on training modules accordingly.
+The 30-minute module shares examples of Modern Slavery finishing with a test.
 Additional resource links relating to Modern slavery are provided for further awareness.

-During 2025, Thatchers Cider goals and key performance indicators regarding Modern Slavery are:
+During 2025-2026, Thatchers Cider goals and key performance indicators regarding Modern Slavery are;

 Board Approval